Edwin Lerner

 King Charles and Queen Camilla waving from the balcony of Buckingham Palace.
 Photo Credit: © Isaac Mayne/DCMS via Wikimedia Commons.
 King Charles and Queen Camilla waving from the balcony of Buckingham Palace.
 Photo Credit: © Isaac Mayne/DCMS via Wikimedia Commons.

 So, how much does the Royal Family actually cost the British taxpayer?
-Traditionally, the answer has been that, if the Royal Family were to be abolished, then every individual in the United Kingdom would receive merely an amount similar to the cost of a packet of crisps (potato chips) in return.
-The implication was that the average citizen would think that the Royal Family was actually good value for money and would opt to retain it.
-Having a Royal Family also boosts many businesses, including tourism, in hard-to-quantify ways.
-Although people would still travel here to see Stonehenge and Stratford-upon-Avon, the tourist business – and the careers of tourist guides – would suffer from the loss of the Royal Family in the United Kingdom.
+The official answer implies that the average citizen would think that the Royal Family was actually good value for money and would opt to retain it.
+Having a Royal Family also boosts business in hard-to-quantify ways.
+Although people would still travel here to see Stonehenge and Stratford-upon-Avon, the tourist business would undoubtedly suffer if we abolished the royal family.

 British Royal Family Expenditure.
 Photo Credit: © Bloomberg.
 British Royal Family Expenditure.
 Photo Credit: © Bloomberg.